ISTANBUL BLOG: Turkey doubles oil imports from Russia. What gives?

 The desperate Brexiteers looking for new commerce to address the grievous wound they have inflicted on their country have long looked at Turkey, a fellow thorn in the side of the European project, as most promising, while there are other calculations at play too—standing aside, offering nothing of your own, while Turkey’s military forces are inserted into every conflict from Syria to Karabakh to Libya while at the same time preventing Erdogan from breaching the Russia sanctions is a no-no. It would be against the law of trade-off.

-At the end of the day, making bargains with the unravelling Europe, EU or non-EU, is a waste of time.
+At the end of the day, making bargains with unravelling Europe, EU or non-EU, is a waste of time.
 Europe is not turning into a huge battlefield for the third time just because the US has to deal with China.

 As for the US’s approach to Erdogan working around the sanctions and other mischievous and egregious behaviour, the US shares in the same trade-offs as its little cousins in Europe.